Producers Releasing Corporation: Growth and recognition

 PRC also engaged in transactions with other studios.
 Its 1944 exploitation film Hitler's Madman (1944), directed by Douglas Sirk, was topical enough to be picked up by MGM for distribution.
 The 1946 thriller The Brute Man had been filmed by Universal but two factors clouded its release: its star, acromegaly victim Rondo Hatton, had just died; and Universal was then undergoing a corporate shakeup and discontinuing all B-picture production.
 Universal, preferring not to publicize a deceased star and no longer bothering with low-budget films, sold The Brute Man to PRC.

 Since PRC's inception, the studio had always produced inexpensive westerns, and there was a definite market for them.
 Among PRC's westerns were the Lone Rider series starring operatic and Broadway star turned singing cowboy George Houston; a Billy the Kid film series with the lead alternating between Buster Crabbe and Bob Steele; and The Frontier Marshals, similar to Republic Pictures' and Monogram Pictures' cowboy trio series.
 Buster Crabbe was PRC's leading western star until he quit in 1945, alarmed by the budgets sinking to new lows.
 He was succeeded by singing cowboy Eddie Dean in the first B-western series filmed in Cinecolor.
 Dean was sometimes co-starred with Lash LaRue, who went on to his own starring series.
 The PRC westerns were so popular that they actually outlasted the studio, which was absorbed by Eagle-Lion.
 Although the studio's feature films would now bear the Eagle-Lion trademark, the low-budget westerns continued to be marketed with the PRC logo into 1948.

 Eagle-Lion took over the distribution arm of the company in 1946; the production arm (and with it the entire company) followed suit shortly thereafter.
 PRC's final release was The Gas House Kids in Hollywood on August 23, 1947.

 Legacy

-Madison Pictures Inc. released PRC's product for both television showings and theatrical re-releases until 1955.
+Madison Pictures Inc. released PRC's products for both television showings and theatrical re-releases until 1955.
 Madison, formed in late December 1945, was headed by Armand Schenck, a former supervisor of PRC's branch operations and previously an executive with Commonwealth Film Corporation and later Pathé Laboratories, a subsidiary of Pathé Industries.
 Madison was bought by United Artists.

 As early as 1950, the CBS Television network was screening PRC films on television for the bargain-basement price of $1,750 per title.
 Many PRC films are now in the public domain and appear on budget DVDs.
 Eighty-one films from the PRC library were acquired by National Telefilm Associates;

 they are currently owned by TV syndicator and video dealer Films Around The World, Inc. Strange Holiday, originally released by PRC, is now owned by Paramount Pictures.